BIRTHDAY: July 4, 1983

 What are some traits you feel are important to your work as a farmer?

 I think that I am a problem solver, a hard worker, and I feel confident that I can accomplish anything that I focus my energy on.
-Also, I love success on
+Also, I love success on any level.

 What are some of your fondest or strongest memories of growing up on a farm?